jude342/jude342/README.md

 The project was designed not only as a solution for our church community, but also as a hands-on learning experience to strengthen my understanding of scalable application structure and real deployment environments.

-🚀 Features
-Event and activity management
-Schedule and ministry coordination
-Committee and participant organization
-Progress tracking system
-Comment and interaction system
-Responsive mobile-friendly interface
-PWA (Progressive Web App) support
-Full frontend ↔ backend ↔ database integration
-🛠️ Tech Stack
-Java
-Spark Java
-Maven
-MySQL
-REST APIs
-JavaScript
-HTML
-CSS
-🌐 Deployment & Tools
-Render — Backend hosting
-Netlify — Frontend deployment
-Aiven — Cloud database hosting
-🎯 Purpose

-This project was built as part of my personal software engineering learning challenge and hackathon journey, with the goal of gaining practical experience in:

-Fullstack application development
-Backend and database integration
-API communication
-Deployment and cloud hosting
-Project architecture and organization
-Real-world debugging and optimization
-Building software solutions that solve actual community problems 📌 Project Significance
+### 🚀 Features
+- Event and activity management
+- Schedule and ministry coordination
+- Committee and participant organization
+- Progress tracking system
+- Comment and interaction system
+- Responsive mobile-friendly interface
+- PWA (Progressive Web App) support
+- Full frontend ↔ backend ↔ database integration

+### 🛠️ Tech Stack
+- Java
+- Spark Java
+- Maven
+- MySQL
+- REST APIs
+- JavaScript
+- HTML
+- CSS

+### 🌐 Deployment & Tools
+- Render — Backend hosting
+- Netlify — Frontend deployment
+- Aiven — Cloud database hosting

+### 🎯 Purpose
+This project was built as part of my personal software engineering learning challenge and development journey, with the goal of gaining practical experience in:

+- Fullstack application development
+- Backend and database integration
+- API communication
+- Deployment and cloud hosting
+- Project architecture and organization
+- Real-world debugging and optimization
+- Building software solutions that solve actual community problems

+### 📌 Project Significance
 Kairos Organizer represents a major turning point in my development journey, marking my transition from learning programming concepts into building and deploying complete real-world applications used by actual users.

+---

 ## 🟦 "AnoUlam" — Filipino Ingredient-Based Dish Recommendation App